Louise Hartley 3

 Louise Hartley is an expert in public law and regulatory issues, having worked as a senior in-house lawyer for Sport England, the Nursing and Midwifery Council (NMC) and the Phone-paid Services Authority (PSA).

-Louise is highly experienced in investigations and enforcement casework and appearing for regulators at tribunals.
+Louise is highly experienced in investigations and enforcement casework and appearing for regulators and appellants at tribunals.

 Louise has managed and conducted a number of judicial review proceedings.
 She has also identified and analysed legislative and regulatory changes to ensure regulators' organisational compliance.